Unconstrained Functions

 }

-This ends up taking off another ~250 gates from our circuit!
-We've ended up with more ACIR opcodes than before but they're easier for the backend to prove (resulting in fewer gates).
+This ends up taking off another 32 ACIR opcodes from our circuit!
+We've ended up with more Brillig opcodes than before but it is often faster for the backend to run more unconstrained code (Brillig) to verify it with fewer constrained opcodes (ACIR) later.

-Generally we want to use brillig whenever there's something that's easy to verify but hard to compute within the circuit.
-For example, if you wanted to calculate a square root of a number it'll be a much better idea to calculate this in brillig and then assert that if you square the result you get back your number.
+Generally we want to use unconstrained code whenever there's something that's easy to verify but hard to compute within the circuit.
+For example, if you wanted to calculate a square root of a number it'll be a much better idea to calculate this in unconstrained code and then assert that if you square the result you get back your number.

 Break and Continue